philosowaffle/peloton-to-garmin/mkdocs/docs/install/github-action.md

 1. Make a copy of your current configuration in `.github/workflows/sync_peloton_to_garmin.yml` as you will need to reapply these changes after updating.
 1. From the home page of your forked repository, there should be a button to `Sync fork`, click this to pull in the latest changes from the original repo.
+    1. If prompted always choose the latest new changes coming in over any customization you have done.
+You can always re-apply your customization afterwards.
 1. Go back to your `.github/workflows/sync_peloton_to_garmin.yml` and re-apply any changes from step 1.

 ## ❌ Uninstalling